Pulmonary Embolism (PE)

 Prognosis for Pulmonary Embolism

-The likelihood of dying from pulmonary embolism is very low, but massive pulmonary embolism can cause sudden death.
+The likelihood of dying from pulmonary embolism is low, but massive pulmonary embolism can cause sudden death.
 Most deaths occur before the diagnosis is suspected, often within a few hours of the embolism occurring.
 Factors important in affecting the prognosis include

 • The size of the embolus